Tishys57/Minecraft-Auto-Clicker/README.md

 # Minecraft-Auto-Clicker

+Download both parts.
+Extract any one part.
+Inside will be a .py and an exe file.
+You may run the clicker through any one of them.

-run the auto_clicker exe file
+run the auto_clicker exe file or through the .py file

 Input the interval between clicks (In seconds)